-You’ve just landed the trophy fish of a lifetime so naturally you’re going to want to get that all-important photo for the album – how difficult can that be?
+You’ve just landed the trophy fish of a lifetime so naturally you’re going to want to get that all-important photo for Facebook – how difficult can that be?

 A lot bloody harder than you might expect, is the answer.
 Don’t fret though – NZ Fishing World has these top tips to make sure your pictures of your dream fish don’t turn into a nightmare.

 Phone and camera technology means you can now take a great pic or even video without spending a fortune on camera gear and worrying about saltwater damage to your equipment.

 The gear has changed over the past few years, but the basic rules of fish photography have not, and so many times we see people getting it so wrong.

 The importance of a photo is even greater now that the common practice for trophy fish is to return them, so why not take a moment to preserve the fish of a lifetime forever.

 Time and time again at NZ Fishing World we see photos of fantastic fish spoiled by being taken in someone’s kitchen or backyard.
 Not only does it ruin a potentially great picture, it also suggests that there have been hours between the catch and the picture being taken.
 In that time the condition of the fish will have deteriorated dramatically.
 Always take your pic where you caught it – in a boat or off the rocks.

 As we touched on in the first tip, don’t leave it too long to take the picture after you’ve caught the fish.
 You want the fish to retain its shiny eyes and body colour.
 Fish that are left for long periods of time, especially in summer, will start to develop creamy-coloured eyes and lose their scales quickly.
 Fresh is best!